GallegoLab/PyF2F/README.md

 of a protein complex (prey-GFP) and a static intracellular anchor site (anchor-RFP).
 From a dataset of 20 - 30 images, PyF2F-Ruler estimates the μ and σ values of the final distance distribution with a precision below 5 nm.

-PyF2F-Ruler can also use the set of pairwise distances to trilaterate the fluorophores's relative positions.
-Each fluorophore position is determined by a steepest descend algorithm (Conjugate Gradients).
-The best scoring positions (those that fit better with the input data) can be integrated with available structural information using the [Integrative Modeling Platform](https://integrativemodeling.org/) to recapitulate the architecture of the protein complex in its close-to-native environment ([Picco A., et al, 2017](https://www.sciencedirect.com/science/article/pii/S0092867417300521)).

 Instructions
 -----------